 Kathryn Roszak is a choreographer, educator, and writer recognized for her work combining literature and the arts.
 She has collaborated on performances with Maxine Hong Kingston and created a work inspired by the poetry of Nobel Prize-winner Tomas Tranströmer.
 Her dance and theater productions have been presented by Cal Performances at UC Berkeley, The Smithsonian Institution, Washington D.C., La MaMa Theatre, New York, and the Copenhagen Cultural Festival.
 She received the John and Susan Diekman Fellowship in Choreography at the Djerassi Resident Artist Program.
 She has produced choreography and taught for the San Francisco Opera Center and the American Conservatory Theatre.
 She has taught arts courses for Dominican University and the M.F.A. program of the American Conservatory Theatre, in addition to and teaching on dance, opera, film, and theater for the Osher Lifelong Learning Institute at UC Berkeley.
-Ms. Roszak will lecture on Scottish arts, literature, and the Edinburgh Arts Festival.
+Ms. Roszak will lecture on Irish Arts and Culture.

 PROFESSOR SHELDON ROTHBLATT